 Crohn’s disease is named after Dr. Burrill B. Crohn who, along with his colleagues Dr. Gordon D. Oppenheimer and Dr. Leon Ginzburg, first described the disease in 1932.1 Also known as ileitis or enteritis, this ailment belongs to a group of conditions called inflammatory bowel diseases (IBD), along with ulcerative colitis.

-The digestive and/or the gastrointestinal tract (GI tract, or simply your gut) are the areas of your body that can be affected by Crohn's disease.
+The digestive and/or the gastrointestinal tract (GI tract, or simply your gut) are the areas of your body that can be affected by Crohn’s disease.
 This disease manifests when the gut lining becomes inflamed.
 The inflammation can occur in any area — starting from your mouth, all the way down to your anus — and may occur in patches.
-In most cases, the lower part of the small intestine, called the ileum, is affected.2
+In most cases, the lower part of the small intestine, called the ileum, suffers from this disease.2

 Is Crohn’s an Autoimmune Disease?

-The inflammation brought on by Crohn's disease can spread deep into the layers of the bowel tissue, making it not only painful and debilitating but also a risk factor for life-threatening illnesses.4 This disease can manifest through various unpleasant symptoms, including intestinal ulcers, fatigue and discomfort.
-It also causes the intestines to empty frequently, resulting in diarrhea.5
+The inflammation brought on by Crohn’s disease can spread deep into the layers of the bowel tissue, making it not only painful and debilitating but also a risk factor for life-threatening illnesses.3 This disease can manifest through various unpleasant symptoms, including intestinal ulcers, fatigue and discomfort.
+It also causes the intestines to empty frequently, resulting in diarrhea.4